cloudcreativity/demo-laravel-json-api/README.md

 | posts | App\Post | Yes |
 | sites | App\Site | No |
 | tags | App\Tag | Yes |

-You'll notice that the `sites` resource also has an additional unit: an `adapter`.
-This tells the store how to check whether a specific resource exists, and how to load it.
-The store is used when parsing an incoming JSON API request.

 To support our non-Eloquent records, we've created a custom schema and hydrator class in this application.
 These use traits that are included in the package to replicate the behaviour of the Eloquent schema/hydrator.
 The custom